gradientspace/geometry3cpp/README.md

 **Old Code** This repository has evolved from an earlier attempt (pre-geometry3Sharp) at a mesh processing library.
 This previous code has not been fully deleted/updated, but will be.

-**goemetry3_tests** project has some basic sample code.
-It is included in the CMake generators but is a separate executable
+**goemetry3_tests** project has some basic sample code in **main.cpp**.
+The CMake generators add this as a separate project, and it generates a standalone executable linking to g3Cpp.
+If you want to just try something out, I would recommend starting here.

 # Dependencies